epochlab/CHIMERA/README.md

 ![alt text](https://github.com/epochlab/CODONEXPR/blob/main/sample.png)

 #### Gene expression and protein analysis.
-Abstract: *The genetic code is the set of rules used by living cells to translate information encoded within genetic material (DNA or mRNA sequences of nucleotide triplets, or codons) into proteins.*
+Abstract: *The genetic code is the set of rules used by living cells to translate information encoded within genetic material (DNA or RNA sequences of nucleotide triplets, or codons) into proteins.*

 ### Dataset
 [NCBI Nucleotide Database (GenBank, RefSeq, TPA and PDB)](https://www.ncbi.nlm.nih.gov/nuccore/)<br />